 If you’ve never heard of Resurrection Eggs, you’re not alone.
 As Dan & I forge new territory looking for traditions to pass on to our children as well as visual and hands on activities to keep the Faith in holidays, we stumbled upon Resurrection Eggs.
-Now, I’m not one to craft as I have zero artistic talent.
-Hence, any “crafty” type things I do, have to be easy.
-If I can say with certainty that you can Make Your Own Resurrection Eggs, I mean, a 5 year old can do it … with ease.
+Now, I’m not a crafty momma, I have zero artistic talents, but my kids … they are so creative and artistic.
+Where I fail, they pick up the slack Like, I come up with the ideas and they help turn it into a reality.
+The Ying to my Yang, so to speak!
+But these Resurrection Eggs are insanely easy.
+I can say with certainty, that, yes, you can Make Your Own Resurrection Eggs.

-Now, Resurrection Eggs are simply plastic Easter Eggs that contain the different Easter symbols inside to help kids learn the Easter story.
+Resurrection Eggs are a hands on way to help children grasp the Passion of Christ.
+They are a hands on anecdote, they are simply plastic Easter Eggs that contain different Easter symbols inside to help kids learn the Easter story.
 I believe this idea originated from the children’s book Benjamin’s Box: The Story of the Resurrection Eggs.

-After our crafty day making Resurrection Eggs, I discovered they are available premade.
+After our crafty day making Resurrection Eggs, I discovered they are available pre-made., on Amazon.
 You can buy these eggs if you are short on time, but our kids had a lot of fun helping with this project.
-So, if you can spend an hour or so, it’s a great Easter Tradition to start with your kiddos!
+So, if you can spend an hour or so, and we all have an hour to spend with our kids, it’s a great Easter Tradition to start with your kiddos!

-Next, number them 1-12.
-After they are numbered, you and your kids get to embark on a scavenger hunt of sorts to find the objeects that go in the Resurrection Eggs.
+Next, grab a sharpie and number them 1-12.
+After they are numbered, you and your kids get to embark on a scavenger hunt of sorts to find the objects that go in the Resurrection Eggs.

-We then put the objects in the eggs according to chronological order and taped a small piece of paper on the inside of the egg with the corresponding Bible Verse.
-Here is what we did:
+After you have found each of the 12 items, you simply put the objects in the eggs according to chronological order below.
+Then, finally we taped a small piece of paper on the inside of the egg with the corresponding Bible Verse.

 1) piece of bread (Mark 14:22) — The Last Supper